mahendrabairagi/DeeplensWorkshop/lab0.md

 ![](/screenshots/installandreboot1.jpg)

-****If you are using headerless mode, i.e. with no monitor,keyboard setup then follow instructions on the screen and choose **Install and Reboot**
+****If you are using headless mode, i.e. with no monitor,keyboard setup then follow instructions on the screen and choose **Install and Reboot**

 ![install and reboot](https://user-images.githubusercontent.com/11222214/41579269-14d84e30-734b-11e8-8894-c4a76f1715d5.JPG)